DaveBerkeley/fpga/dsp/README.md

 These commands are loaded by the host processor.
 The commands take an offset, a channel and a gain and apply the audio data to a MAC.
-The MAC uses the 16x16 multiply DSP on the FPGA, giving a 32-bit result, then a 40-bit accumulator.
+The MAC uses the 16x16 multiply DSP on the FPGA, giving a 32-bit result, followed by a 40-bit accumulator.

-The output of the 40-bit accumulator is shifted by n bits and the output written to DPRAM or to the output I2S devices.
+The output of the 40-bit accumulator is shifted by n bits, to reduce the output width to 16-bits, and the output written to DPRAM and/or to the output I2S devices.
 This is done by the **SAVE** instruction, which works on the last accumulator output.

 A typical sequence might be to sum the weighted gains of several channels,